jhkrug/jhkrug.github.io/_posts/2018-04-05-views_and_graffiti_while_cycling.md

 tagging and knob and balls.
 No doubt I'm misinterpreting some of the language.

-[^1]:Other than reacquainting myself with markdown, github pages and jekyll.
+[^1]:Other than reacquainting myself with git, markdown, github pages and jekyll.

 <!--more-->